-These simulation results confirm that there would be a large increase in supply-constrained hours after Diablo Canyon and OTC retirements if system had no energy storage installed.
-We estimated there would be around 100 scarcity hours during which market prices would be at ~\$1,000/MWh.
-This is five times higher relative to 2020 which was an extreme year with severe heat waves and multiple grid emergency events.
+These simulation results confirm that there would be a large increase in supply-constrained hours after Diablo Canyon and OTC retirements, combined with electrification efforts and other portfolio changes, if system had no energy storage installed in that future.
+We estimated there would be around 100 scarcity hours during which market prices are assumed to average at ~\$1,000/MWh.
+Despite weather-normal demand inputs, this is five times higher relative to 2020 which was an extreme year with severe heat waves and multiple grid emergency events.

-At the same time, massive solar buildout needed for to meet the state's clean energy and decarbonization goals increase oversupply in the middle of the day.
+At the same time, the massive solar buildout needed to meet the state's clean energy and decarbonization goals increases oversupply in the middle of the day.
 With over 50 GW of installed solar capacity by 2032 (utility-scale + BTM) system will have significant amount of excess renewable generation above what can be exported, and that excess generation would need to be curtailed if it cannot be stored for later consumption.
 Accordingly, we estimate energy prices to drop to \$0 (assumed floor) in most days between 9am and 3pm.